Orlando Magic Executive Leadership

 Martins started his career as a student assistant in the Villanova sports information department, assisted in the Philadelphia 76ers public relations department and was also the assistant sports information director at Georgetown University (1988-89).

-Martins currently serves as a trustee on the board of the University of Central Florida.
-He is also past chairman of the Metro Orlando Economic Development Commission and The Central Florida Partnership, as well as past chairman of the Orlando Community Construction Corporation, the entity responsible for the construction of the Dr. Phillips Center for the Performing Arts.
-Martins also has served on the board of directors of the Orlando/Orange County Convention & Visitors Bureau, the Central Florida Commission on Homeless.
-He currently serves on the executive committee of the Dr. Phillips Performing Arts Center, the Central Florida board of directors for Seaside National Bank & Trust, and on the Governor’s Council of the EDC.
+Martins currently serves as the Chair of the UCF Board of Trustees, as well as Chair of the Finance and Facilities Committee.
+He previously served as Vice Chair, as well as Chair of the Educational Programs Committee.
+Martins is also past chairman of the Metro Orlando Economic Development Commission and The Central Florida Partnership, as well as past chairman of the Orlando Community Construction Corporation, the entity responsible for the construction of the Dr. Phillips Center for the Performing Arts.
+He also has served on the board of directors of the Orlando/Orange County Convention & Visitors Bureau and the Central Florida Commission on Homeless.
+Martins also currently serves on the Central Florida board of directors for Seaside National Bank & Trust, and is the Chairman of the Governor’s Council of the Orlando Economic Partnership.

 In April 2015, Martins received the James B. Greene Economic Development Award, which is the highest honor bestowed by the Orlando Economic Development Commission, and recognizes an individual whose work has contributed substantially to the economic prosperity of the region.
-In 2013, he was awarded the 2013 Charles Andrews Memorial Hospitality Award for Community Leadership by the Central Florida Hotel and Lodging Association.
+In 2013, he was awarded the Charles Andrews Memorial Hospitality Award for Community Leadership by the Central Florida Hotel and Lodging Association.
 The award is CFHLA’s highest honor recognizing an individual’s achievements and contributions to the Central Florida hospitality industry as well as the community at large.
+Martins was also named to Florida Trend’s Florida 500 list, as well as Orlando Magazine’s 50 Most Powerful People of 2021.

-Martins earned his MBA from the University of Central Florida where he is a member of the College of Business Administration’s Hall of Fame.
-He also serves on the Dean’s Executive Council for the College of Business Administration at UCF, and was honored with the opportunity to serve as Commencement Speaker at UCF in August 2008 and serves on the UCF Board of Trustees.
+Martins earned his MBA from the University of Central Florida, where he is a member of the College of Business Administration’s Hall of Fame and recipient of University’s Distinguished Alumnus Award.
+He also serves on the Dean’s Executive Council for the College of Business Administration at UCF, and was honored with the opportunity to serve as Commencement Speaker at UCF in August 2008.

 A native of Kearny, New Jersey, Martins earned a Bachelor of Science degree in business administration from Villanova, where he graduated from in 1986.
-He resides in Orlando, Fla., with his wife, Juliet, and daughters, Sophia (12) and Gabrielle (10).
+He resides in Winter Park, Fla., with his wife, Juliet, and daughters, Sophia (17) and Gabrielle (15).

-Charles Freeman is entering his 21st season with the Orlando Magic and was promoted to chief operating officer in July 2015.
-Freeman’s responsibilities include oversight and management of ticket sales, premium sales, client services, ticket operations, corporate partnership, marketing, arena operations, retail, philanthropy and multicultural insights as well as the Orlando Magic Youth Foundation.
+Charles Freeman is entering his 26th season with the Orlando Magic and was promoted to president of business operations in June of 2018.
+Freeman’s responsibilities include oversight and management of ticket sales, premium sales, client services, ticket operations, global partnerships, premium services, marketing, arena operations, retail, philanthropy and social responsibility.

 Freeman started with the Magic in 1996 as a market research analyst for corporate sponsorship and broadcast sales.
 He was responsible for all research and strategic planning for the department.
-In 1997, Freeman was promoted to business manager of sales and was in charge of developing, and implementing new business strategies for the sales division.
-As business manager, Freeman worked with corporate sponsorship and broadcast sales, retail sales, ticket sales and box office operations for the Orlando Magic, Orlando Solar Bears and Orlando Miracle.
+In 1997, Freeman was promoted to business manager of sales and was in charge of developing and implementing new business strategies for the sales division.

 In the spring of 1999, as business development manager, Freeman began working with ownership on a variety of strategic projects.
 In the summer of 2001, he was promoted to director of business development and focused on the growth and expansion of RDV Sports, as well as new business ventures for the DeVos family.

-In July 2005, Freeman was promoted to vice president of business development and strategy, and then promoted to senior vice president of business development in August 2007, helping oversee the team’s efforts to obtain the necessary approval for the Amway Center.
-He was responsible for the design, construction, and development of the Amway Center in downtown Orlando.
-In October 2010, Freeman was promoted to executive vice president of business development.
-In this role, he oversaw ticket sales, premium sales, client services, ticket operations, arena operations, and retail sales.
-For all of his efforts, Freeman was selected to the SportsBusiness Journal’s Forty Under 40, a recognition that spotlights the nation’s top young sports executives under the age of 40.
-He was promoted to executive vice president/chief revenue officer in July 2012.
+In July 2005, Freeman was promoted to vice president of business development and strategy, and then was promoted to senior vice president of business development in August 2007, after helping to oversee the team’s efforts to obtain the necessary approvals for the Amway Center.
+He was responsible for the design, construction, and development of the Amway Center which opened in October 2010.
+In October 2012, Freeman was promoted to chief revenue officer and in July 2015 was named Chief Operating Officer.
+In these roles, Freeman oversaw all sales and marketing efforts for the organization.
+For all of his efforts, he was selected to the SportsBusiness Journal’s Forty Under 40, a recognition that spotlights the nation’s top young sports executives under the age of 40.

 Freeman graduated from Rollins College with a major in economics and minor in business administration.
-He resides in Maitland, Fla. with his wife, Pam, and two children, Charlie (12) and Addison (10).
+He resides in Orlando, Fla. with his wife, Pam, and two children, Charlie (17) and Addison (15).

 Jeff Weltman, President of Basketball Operations

-Jeff Weltman, who brings 28 years of experience in basketball operations in the NBA, was named president of basketball operations of the Orlando Magic on May 23, 2017.
+Jeff Weltman, who brings more than 30 years of experience in basketball operations in the NBA, was named president of basketball operations of the Orlando Magic on May 23, 2017.
 He is responsible for overseeing all aspects of the team’s basketball operations department.

-Weltman comes to Orlando after four seasons with the Toronto Raptors, including his final season as general manager (2016-17).
+Weltman came to Orlando after four seasons with the Toronto Raptors, including his final season as general manager (2016-17).
 He joined the Raptors as executive vice president, basketball operations in 2013.

 Prior to joining Toronto, Weltman spent five seasons as assistant general manager of the Milwaukee Bucks from 2008-13.
 During his tenure with Milwaukee, he assisted in all basketball, salary cap and administrative matters.